brenocq/flatland-xr/README.md

 ## 📖 Introduction

-**Welcome to the Spatial Computing revolution... for A. Square.**
+**Welcome to the Spatial Computing revolution... for A Square.**

 Imagine if the engineers at a tech giant were tasked with building XR glasses for the inhabitants of Edwin Abbott's novella, Flatland.
-How do you perform 6-DoF tracking when the universe only has 3 degrees of freedom?
+How do you SLAM your way out when the universe only has 3 degrees of freedom?
 How do you do Visual Odometry when your "image" is just a 1D strip of pixels?

 **Flatland XR** is a serious educational sandbox disguised as a geometry joke.
 It implements a production-grade Visual-Inertial Odometry (VIO) stack, but mathematically projected down to a 2D world.